pkro/Java-Masterclass/readme.md

   - width: 32 bit
   - used by default by java for numbers
   - when adding 1 to Integer.MAX_VALUE, it overflows (**rolls over**) (to Integer.MIN_VALUE) and reverse
-  - when assigning a value hiher than MAX_VALUE, a compiler error occurs
+  - when assigning a value higher than MAX_VALUE, a compiler error occurs
   - for better readability, underscores can be used in numbers (2_010_232 = 2010232), java ^7
 - long
   - 64 bit (integer)